 Day-by-day lesson plans, slides, and assessments used by Lumipad trainers across the full Cohort program.
 Designed for trainees with no prior electronics background — adaptable to any partner organisation running their own program.

-The Lumipad curriculum was built around one constraint: the people walking into Cohort 01 had never held a soldering iron.
+The Lumipad curriculum was built around one constraint: the people walking into the first cohort had never held a soldering iron.
 So the first week is foundational — what a drone is, what each component does, why we care about NDVI imagery — and each subsequent week adds new technical and operational skill on top of solid fundamentals.

 By Week 6 graduates have built a working drone, completed three real survey flights for partner cooperatives, and have a starter business plan with sample client contracts.
 The playbook is published openly so any partner organisation — coop, NGO, school, agency — can run the program in their own region.